UniversityOfHelsinkiCS/oodikone/documentation/combined_programme.md

 - **Graduated from programme** - possibility to filter out students based on graduation either in bachelor's or master's.

-- **Studyright status** - active or inactive based on the chosen degree
+- **Studyright status** - active or passive based on the chosen degree

 - **Studytrack filter** (needs programme code) is not touched at the moment, thus **may need future manual work**.